plone/training/ttw/rapido.rst

 .. only:: presentation

-    * Unlike Dexterity, it focuses on features, not on content types.
+    * Unlike :term:`Dexterity`, it focuses on features, not on content types.
-    * Rapido apps can be displayed using Diazo, or as a Mosaic tile, but they cannot manage design or layouts.
+    * Rapido apps can be displayed using :term:`Diazo`, or as a Mosaic tile, but they cannot manage design or layouts.
     * Unlike Plone development, it is quick and easy to write Rapido apps.

 .. only:: not presentation